 “Emergency Vehicle Safe Operations for Volunteer and Small Combination Emergency Service Organizations” PDF 1.3 MB.
 Includes a best practices self-assessment, example standard operating procedures, and behavioral motivation techniques to enhance emergency vehicle safety.

 “Guide to Model Policies and Procedures for Emergency Vehicle Safety”.
 Aimed at reducing the impact of vehicle-related incidents on the fire service and the communities they protect.
 It provides information for developing policies required that support the safe operation of emergency vehicles, as well as privately-owned vehicles.

 “Improving Apparatus Response and Roadway Operations Safety in the Career Fire Service”.
-Includes topics such as seal belt use, intersection safety, roadway operations on crowded interstates, and driver training.
+Includes topics such as seat belt use, intersection safety, roadway operations on crowded interstates, and driver training.

 This flyer provides information on the basics of emergency vehicle and roadway operations safety, including the roles of drivers, passengers and the officer in charge.